Related Posts

 Comparison to traditional zoonotic disease treatments

 Traditional treatments for zoonotic diseases often involve antibiotics or antiviral drugs.
 While these treatments have been effective in some cases, they face challenges such as drug resistance and limited efficacy against emerging pathogens.
 In contrast, peptide-based agents offer unique advantages.
-They can target multiple pathogens simultaneously, reducing the need for specific drugs for each individual infection.
+They can target multiple pathogens simultaneously, reducing the need for specific drugs for each infection.
 Peptides can also be designed to have low toxicity and reduced risk of resistance development, making them promising alternatives to traditional treatments.

 Mechanisms of Action: How Peptide-Based Zoonotic Disease Agents Work